 This is 25 hours of coaching based approach to help you become a CSPO.
 There will be multiple sessions of face to face discussion in which I will help you understand the Scrum framework along with Product Owner role and get equipped to play the Product Owner role effectively.
 Unlike a typical training based approach, I take the coaching approach where a lot of real-time scenarios and case studies are discussed that help you understand Scrum better.

-Agile and Scrum Training:
+Agile and Scrum Training (Non-certified):

-Agile Engineering Practices:
+Agile Engineering Practices (Non-certified):

-This is again a customised training targeted for developers and testers.
+This is again a customized training targeted for developers and testers.
 This training covers the engineering practices being used in eXtreme Programming (XP) that include: Test Driven Development, Pair Programming, Continuous Integration, Collective Code Ownership, Technical Debt, Product Quality etc. This training is helpful for those who are into core product development and testing.

 This will exclusively cover various types of Agile Estimation include: Story Point, T shirt sizing, Affinity estimation, Planning Poker and so on.
 Agile release planning also will be part of this training.
-Hands on learning is a key in this training.
+Hands-on learning is a key in this training.
 Participants will participate in estimating using these techniques and come up with a release plan.

 PMI – ACP (Agile Certified Practitioner):